String-Smokes/safe2/README.md

 Students in colleges sometimes can miss non-academic activities while studying .
 Our projects SAFE involves the non-academic needs of a college students like:

-1. Stores for buying old items of seniors
+1. Stores for buying old items of seniors.
-2, Activities for checking club activities going in college
+2, Activities for checking club activities going in college.
-3. Feed for checking feed of college
+3. Feed for checking feed of college.
-4. Election for election purpose of college
+4. Election for election purpose of college.

 Our main motive is to bring all the co-curricular activities of the together and fulfill the common need of college students.